 The Downsides of Using Seasoned Firewood Instead of Kiln Dried Firewood

-- It’s hard to light.
+- It’s harder to light.
 No matter how long you’ve been seasoning your firewood for, the moisture level will almost always be higher than it is for kiln dried firewood, so it’s naturally more difficult to get it burning.
 Plus, when you season your own firewood, you have to cut it into chunks that facilitate the seasoning process, and you’re likely to end up with odd shapes that don’t take well to flame.
 That means you may end up spending almost as much time trying to get the fire started as you do enjoying your time around the fire with family and friends.

 - The smoke smells bad.
 The smell of seasoned firewood simply doesn’t match up to the aroma of kiln dried hickory, for a variety of reasons.
 Most importantly, the higher water content can give seasoned firewood a musty smell, which gets even worse if the firewood was infested with mold at some point during the seasoning process–a scenario that is far from uncommon.
 As a result, you’ll probably end up spending your night around the firepit trying not to let the smell of the smoke bother you.
-Plus, unlike the aroma from kiln dried firewood, the musty smell will stick to your clothes (even after multiple washes), so you may end up ruining your favorite summer t-shirt!
+Plus, unlike the aroma from kiln dried firewood, the musty smell will stick to your clothes (even after multiple washes), so you may end up ruining your favorite shirt!

 - It produces more emissions.
 When you burn seasoned firewood, it releases more emissions than when you burn kiln dried firewood.
 Seasoned firewood burns at a lower temperature, which means that more toxic compounds are released into the atmosphere.
 Therefore, choosing seasoned firewood over kiln dried firewood will make your firepit less environmentally friendly.